MnAnX/infrastructure/README.md

 # Infra
-Framework I write to quickly build up scalable services in Lego-style.
+Framework I wrote to quickly build up scalable services in Lego-style.

 It helps to write a simple distributed service in 5 mins, so you can focus on business logic, or to experiment in different distribution scenarios.